aibek1392/Eventus_frontend/README.md

 ## Features

 Events can be filtered by category and searched by name.
 User simply can create and explore other events in US.
 User can save other people events as favorite.
+Also user can have live chat with other users through chat box on event they are interested in.

 ## Built with